llm-jp/awesome-japanese-llm/README_en.md

 # Overview of Japanese LLMs
 [ English | [**日本語**](./README.md) ]

-This repository compiles information on publicly available LLMs trained with a focus on Japanese.
-It is maintained by volunteers based on public data.
+A list of publicly available LLMs trained with a focus on Japanese, maintained by volunteers based on public data.

 ⚠ Caution:
 1. We can't guarantee the accuracy or completeness of any information here.
 2. Some information is based on conjecture and might not reflect your specific use case.
 3. While many models are released under permissive licenses like MIT or Apache 2.0, some are subject to more restrictive terms including non-commercial use clauses (e.g CC BY&#x2011;NC&#x2011;SA) or other stipulations.

-If you find an error, please open an [issue](https://github.com/llm-jp/awesome-japanese-llm/issues).
+Please point out any errors on the [issues page](https://github.com/llm-jp/awesome-japanese-llm/issues).
 Feel free to contribute directly with a pull request.

 ## Table of Contents
 - [Text Generation Models](#generative)